 Hotels are familiar to you.
 This is one of the major advantages of staying in a hotel in Japan.
 You generally won’t have any problem using a hotel in Japan because they work pretty much the same as any other hotel.
 If you think that visiting Japan is already an astonishing experience that takes you out of your comfort zone, you might want to stick with hotels to have a break from the new experiences.

 Hotels are often well-located.
 Wherever you see a hotel, there’s usually all you need right beside it.
-Most hotels are located close to train stations, which is really great in Japan, convenience stores and all other sorts of facilities that you could need.
-It’s extremely rare to find a hotel locate din the middle of nowhere.
+Most hotels are located close to train stations, which is great in Japan, convenience stores, and all other sorts of facilities that you could need.
+It’s extremely rare to find a hotel located in the middle of nowhere.

 Hotels can be expensive.
-Obviously, it depends on the type of hotel and the season you’re travelling, but, most of the time, hotels are more expensive than Airbnb, even though business hotels can be affordable.
+It depends on the type of hotel and the season you’re traveling, but, most of the time, hotels are more expensive than Airbnb, even though business hotels can be affordable.
 If you’re looking to make some economies, avoiding hotels can be a good option.

 I couldn’t end this post without writing about the famous capsule hotels in Japan.
-These hotels are a little controversial, specially if you consider the Japanese opinion about them, but they usually look a little like futuristic pods coming right out of a sci-fi movie.
-If you never heard about capsule hotels in Japan, I already wrote two posts on the subject that you can read for more information:
+These hotels are a little controversial, especially if you consider the Japanese opinion about them, but they usually look a little like futuristic pods coming right out of a sci-fi movie.
+If you never heard about capsule hotels in Japan, I have already written two posts on the subject that you can read for more information:

-But now let’s take a quick look at the pros and cons of capsule hotel.
+But now let’s take a quick look at the pros and cons of a capsule hotel.

 Capsule hotels are cheap and some of them can be extremely cheap.
-Like any type of accommodation, there’s a large range of prices, but they usually start super cheap.
+Like any type of accommodation, there’s a wide range of prices, but they usually start super cheap.

 Capsule hotels are accessible at all hours.
-This can be useful if you’re staying out late enjoying some nightlife in Japan.
+This can be useful if you’re staying out late, and enjoying some nightlife in Japan.

 Capsule hotels are a unique experience.
 Yes, sleeping in a small pod is an experience that you won’t forget that easily.

 Capsule hotels have limited space.
-Since you’re sleeping in a pod, not in a room, the space for your belongings in really limited.
-Most of the time you can’t put your luggage in the pod and you have to leave almost everything in a locker at the entrance.
+Since you’re sleeping in a pod, not in a room, the space for your belongings is really limited.
+Most of the time you can’t put your luggage in the pod, and you have to leave almost everything in a locker at the entrance.

 Capsule hotels are usually noisy.
-Often seen as the last option, specially by the Japanese, capsule hotels don’t have a good sound insulation and you can easily hear the person in the pod next to you.
-Common noises include snoring, alarm clocks specially from 6 a.m to 8 a.m, and any other sound that a human body can produce.
+Often seen as the last option, especially by the Japanese, capsule hotels don’t have good sound insulation, and you can easily hear the person in the pod next to you.
+Common noises include snoring, alarm clocks, especially from 6 a.m. to 8 a.m., and any other sound that a human body can produce.
 Also, because they’re accessible at all hours, there’s a lot of “come and go” at any time.

-In my opinion, it’s best to try and find some cool Airbnb, specially if you’re travelling on a budget.
-I think the advantages of this kind of accommodation really outdo the small disadvantages.
+In my opinion, it’s best to try and find some cool Airbnb, especially if you’re traveling on a budget.
+I think the advantages of this kind of accommodation outdo the small disadvantages.
 If you don’t want to take any risk, go for the standard hotels, just keep in mind that they are smaller than what you’re used to.
-And if you like crazy adventures, search for capsule hotels, but make sure you ready my previous posts on these capsule hotels because there’s some valuable information there.
+And if you like crazy adventures, search for capsule hotels, but make sure you read my previous posts on these capsule hotels because there’s some valuable information there.